gammapy/gammapy/docs/background/energy_offset_array.rst

 EnergyOffset Array
 =================

-**energyOffset Array** is a 2D array *(energy,offset)* that is filled with an eventlist.
+The `~gammapy.background.EnergyOffsetArray` class represents a 2D array *(energy,offset)* that is filled with an eventlist.
 For a set of observations, by giving an energy binning and an offset binning, you fill the events in this histogram.

 Four Crab observations are located in the ``gammapy-extra`` repository as